Chronic Lymphocytic Leukemia Clinical Trial

 Patients with a known ABL T315I mutation are excluded.
 ABL kinase mutation analysis is not recommended for newly diagnosed patient.
-ABL kinase mutation analysis is recommended for patients with relapsed disease and results should be reviewed prior to enrollment.
+ABL kinase mutation analysis is recommended for patients with relapsed disease or CML progressed to blast phase on prior TKI, and results should be reviewed prior to enrollment.

-Prior treatment of ALL or CML with dasatinib or ABL001.
+Prior treatment of ALL or CML with dasatinib or ASCIMINIB.
 Prior receipt of other TKIs and chemotherapy for the treatment of ALL or CML is permitted.

 Any TKI therapy must be discontinued for 5 half-lives prior to initiation of protocol therapy.

-Patient may not have received other chemotherapy, including antibody-based therapy, within 2 weeks of the initiation of protocol therapy with the exception of steroids or hydroxyurea for the control of leukocytosis.
+Patient may not have received other chemotherapy, including antibody-based therapy, within 2 weeks of the initiation of protocol therapy with the exception of steroids, hydroxyurea, ATRA, and/or intrathecal chemotherapy.

 Participants who are receiving any other investigational agents for conditions other than ALL must have discontinued those agents 2 weeks prior to the start of study treatment.

 Impairment of gastrointestinal (GI) function or GI disease that may significantly alter the absorption of study drug (e.g., ulcerative disease, uncontrolled nausea, vomiting, diarrhea, malabsorption syndrome).
 Patients who have had a gastrectomy are not excluded.